 The Habinyanja family gets the name from a Nyanja a local meaning “water or lake”.
 Led by Makara as a dominant silverback, this family boosts of 19 individuals which include 6 adult females 2 blackbucks, 2 sub-adult males, 3 juveniles, 5 infants

 Named after a tree species called “Ebishegura” that’s abundant in the area where it was discovered, The Rushegura family comes with 19 family members with Mwirima as the dominant silverback.
-Other members include 1 black back, 5 adult females, a sub-adult male, a sub adult female, 5 juveniles 5 infants
+Other members include 1 black back, 5 adult females, a sub-adult male, a sub-adult female, 5 juveniles 5 infants

-Named after Mubare hills in Buhoma where this group was first seen in 1991, the Mubre family is the oldest gorilla families in Bwindi and it was the first family to be open for gorilla trekking in Uganda in 1993.
+Named after Mubare hills in Buhoma where this group was first seen in 1991, the Mubre family is the oldest gorilla family in Bwindi and it was the first family to be open for gorilla trekking in Uganda in 1993.
 This family suffered the loss of its first silver buck leader called Ruhondeza and this led to some of its members breaking away from the group leaving it with only 5 members.
-However, as of today the family has 11 members and it is now under the leadership of a dominant silver buck called Kanyonyi.
+However, as of today, the family has 11 members and it is now under the leadership of a dominant silver buck called Kanyonyi.

 This is the most recent gorilla family that has taken shape in the Buhoma sector.
-This family is comprised of 10 members which include 1 dominant silverback called Katwe, 3 blackbacks, 4 adult females and 2 infants.
+This family is comprised of 10 members which include 1 dominant silverback called Katwe, 3 blackbacks, 4 adult females, and 2 infants.